Switch to ADA Accessible Theme

 Contact Our Riverside County Employment Lawyer Today

-At the Law Office of Karen J. Sloat, APC, our California employment attorney is committed to putting the interests of clients first.
+At Sloat Law Group, our California employment attorney is committed to putting the interests of clients first.
 If you are an employer with questions about severance pay, we are here to help.
 Contact us today for your completely confidential consultation.
 Our firm works with employers in Coachella Valley, Riverside County, and throughout California.

 Source: